 - Step 1: Reflect on the concern and discuss it with a trusted adult.
 If possible, address the other person directly. - Step 2: Raise the issue with your Head of Stage/Wellbeing Leader.
-If unresolved... - Step 3: Raise the issue with the Head of Wellbeing and Community (Mr Arraiol).
-If unresolved... - Step 4: Raise the issue with the Head of School (Mr Wilson).
+If unresolved... - Step 3: Raise the issue with the Head of School (Mr Arraiol).
+If unresolved... - Step 4: Raise the issue with the Deputy MSS (Mr Wilson).
 If unresolved... - Step 5: Raise the issue with the Principal (Mrs Gostelow).